hasura/graphql-engine/docs/graphql/manual/migrations/migrations-setup.rst

 .. code-block:: bash

-  # initialize version control if not done already
-  git init

-  # commit project status
+  # in project dir
   git add .
   git commit -m "<feature-name>"

 .. note::

-   The version control set up should typically be done right after :ref:`Step 3 <migrations_setup_initialize>`
+  The version control set up should typically be done right after :ref:`Step 2 <migrations_project_init>`

 Step 7: Apply the migrations and metadata on another instance of the GraphQL engine
 -----------------------------------------------------------------------------------